verana-labs/verifiable-trust-vpr-spec/spec.md

 - `vp_current_deposit` (number) (*mandatory*): current action trust deposit, in [[ref: denom]].
 - `vp_summary_digest_sri` (digest_sri) (*optional*): an optional digest_sri, set by [[ref: validator]], of a summary of the information, proofs... provided by the [[ref: applicant]].
 - `vp_term_requested` (timestamp) (*optional*): set when [[ref: controller]] requests the termination of this entry.
+- `issuance_fee_discount`: (number) (*mandatory*): default to 0 (no discount).
+Maximum 1 (100% discount).
+Can be set to an ISSUER_GRANTOR, ISSUER permission (if GRANTOR mode) or an ISSUER permission (ECOSYSTEM mode) to reduce (or void) calculated issuance fees for subtree of permissions.
+Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.
+- `verification_fee_discount`: (number) (*mandatory*): default to 0 (no discount).
+Maximum 1 (100% discount).
+Can be set to a VERIFIER_GRANTOR, VERIFIER permission (if GRANTOR mode) and/or a VERIFIER permission (ECOSYSTEM mode) to reduce (or void) calculated fees for subtree of permissions.
+Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.

 ### PermissionSession